-We are delighted to announce the 2016 Main Prize and Student Prize judges:
+We are delighted to announce the 2018 if:book Prize and Unicorn Student Prize judges:

 Andy Campbell is Director of Digital for One to One Development Trust whose electronic literature project Dreaming Methods has been online for 16 years.
 Dreaming Methods currently houses over 30 works of collaborative electronic literature and experimental narrative games, including #PRISOM with digital artist/writer Mez Breeze which made the shortlist for the Western Australia Premier Book Awards 2014 for Best Digital Narrative, and Inanimate Alice with Kate Pullinger and Chris Joseph for which Campbell is the Lead Developer.
 In 2015, Andy Campbell and Mez Breeze’s forthcoming transmedia project All The Delicate Duplicates won the Tumblr International Prize and The Space Open Call Competition.
 His current projects include All The Delicate Duplicates, Inanimate Alice : Perpetual Nomads, and the second incarnation of WALLPAPER - an immersive VR digital fiction installation in partnership with Sheffield University – created with film-maker/artist Judi Alston.

 In 2012 Justine Solomons founded Byte the Book, a membership organisation for authors, agents, publishers and those connected with the book industry.
 The network is focused on helping its members meet each other, connect with other industries and learn about the latest developments in technology.
 Justine has over twenty years expertise in technology and business development to the publishing industry, speaking at conferences, chairing panels and providing consultancy to help authors and publishers in their commercial endeavours.